lisp-mirror/tinmop/README.txt

 11 FAQ
 ══════

+  • The `quick_quicklisp.sh' script failed and refuse to start again, what can I do?

+    If tinmop is the first Common lisp program you have ever installed installed, try to rename the directory `$/HOME/quicklisp' and, then, restart the script.

+    If problem persists [contact me].

   • Is tinmop compatible with mastodon servers?

     Unfortunately no, the way some API endpoint provide the toots is not